Behind the rising stock price, a neglected listed company worth tens of billions is quietly turning around.

 In December 2025, Wankai announced an investment in the construction of a project with an annual output of 100,000 tons of oxalic acid, becoming the first foothold for this resource system.

 Oxalic acid itself is not a new material.
 However, in recent years, its application value in new energy materials, especially in the lithium - battery - related system, has been continuously increasing.
-Before the project was fully put into production, Wankai had announced a strategic cooperation with Fuling Precision Industry, which is in turn deeply bound with CATL.
+Before the project is fully put into production, Wankai has announced a strategic cooperation with Fuling Precision Industry, which in turn is deeply tied to CATL.

-For Wankai, the significance of oxalic acid is not just the certainty of downstream customers.
-Its real importance lies in that it is an attempt at a cycle switch.
+For Wankai, the significance of oxalic acid lies not only in the certainty of downstream customers.
+Its truly important aspect is that it is an attempt at cycle switching.

-The cost starting point of oxalic acid comes from self - controlled natural gas resources, and the demand side is driven by the new energy industry chain.
+The cost of oxalic acid starts from self - controlled natural gas resources, and the demand side is driven by the new energy industry chain.
 Its profit - making logic no longer fluctuates with the petrochemical boom cycle but is closer to the pricing method of "stable - supply materials" in new energy materials.

 New path 2: Recycled materials breaking out of the petroleum system